dashjoin/djapp-wot/paper.md

 TODO: add AI trace

 ## Use Cases

+In this section, we will show how the features introduced in the previous sections can be applied to real-world use cases.
+The use cases are included in the [online version](https://wot.run.dashjoin.com/) of WoT Manager for you to explore and experiment.

+### Building Automation

+The building automation use case descibes a scenario where several

+### Smart City

 * Home automation to showcase dynamic forms
 * Building management to showcase data harmonization